-Stock Split - On May 14, 2024, the Board and Shareholders of the Company approved a .57-for-1 reverse stock split.
-All share and per share numbers included in these Financial Statements as of and for the years ended December 31, 2023 and 2022 reflect the effect of that stock split unless otherwise noted.
+Stock Split - On May 11, 2024, the Board and Stockholders of the Company approved, and on May 14, 2024 the Company effected, a .57-for-1 reverse stock split.
+All share and per share numbers included in these financial statements as of and for all periods presented reflect the effect of that stock split unless otherwise noted.

 Liquidity and Going Concern - The accompanying consolidated financial statements have been prepared in conformity with U.S. GAAP, which contemplate continuation of the Company as a going concern.
 The Company's recurring net losses, negative working capital, increased accumulated deficit and stockholders' deficit, raise substantial doubt about its ability to continue as a going concern.
-During the year ended December 31, 2023, the Company incurred a net loss of approximately \$36.8 million (of which approximately \$23.0 million of the net loss stemmed from the increase in fair value of certain convertible notes and warrants) and reported net cash used in operations of approximately \$8.3 million.
-On December 31, 2023, the accumulated deficit was approximately \$74.8 million and the stockholders' deficit was approximately \$43.4 million.
-Excluding the approximately \$23.0 million from the 2023 increase in fair value (\$20.7 inception to date increase in fair value) of the aforementioned convertible notes and warrants: the Company would have incurred a 2023 net loss of approximately \$13.8 million; reported net cash used in operations of approximately \$8.5 million; at December 31, 2023, the accumulated deficit would have been approximately \$51.8 million and the stockholders' deficit would have been approximately \$20.4 million.
+During the year ended December 31, 2024, the Company recorded net income of approximately \$0.7 million (of which approximately \$14.8 million of the net income stemmed from gain on investment and the decrease in fair value of certain convertible notes and warrants) and reported net cash used in operations of approximately \$11.2 million.
+On December 31, 2024, the accumulated deficit was approximately \$74.1 million and the stockholders' equity was approximately \$0.8 million.
+Excluding the approximately \$14.8 million from the 2024 increase in fair value (approximately \$6.0 million inception to date increase in fair value) of the aforementioned convertible notes and warrants: the Company would have incurred a 2024 net loss of approximately \$14.1 million; and, at December 31, 2024, the accumulated deficit would have been approximately \$68.2 million and the stockholders' deficit would have been approximately \$6.8 million.
 In connection with these consolidated financial statements, management evaluated whether there were conditions and events, considered in the aggregate, that raise substantial doubt about the Company's ability to meet its obligations as they become due within one year from the date of issuance of these financial statements.
 Management assessed that there were such conditions and events, including a history of recurring operating losses, and negative cash flows from operating activities, and significant current debt obligations.
 The financial statements do not include any adjustments that might result from the outcome of this uncertainty.